 MOD

 5.453 Additional allocation: in Saudi Arabia, Bahrain, Bangladesh, Brunei Darussalam, Cameroon, China, Congo (Rep. of the), Korea (Rep. of), Côte d’Ivoire, Djibouti, Egypt, the United Arab Emirates, Gabon, Guinea, Equatorial Guinea, India, Indonesia, Iran (Islamic Republic of), Iraq, Israel, Japan, Jordan, Kenya, Kuwait, Lebanon, Libya, Madagascar, Malaysia, Niger, Nigeria, Oman, Uganda, Pakistan, the Philippines, Qatar, the Syrian Arab Republic, the Dem.
-People’s Rep. of Korea, Singapore, Sri Lanka, Swaziland, Tanzania, Chad, Thailand, Togo, Viet Nam and Yemen, the band 5 650-5 850 MHz is also allocated to the fixed and mobile services on a primary basis.
-In this case, the provisions of Resolution 229 (Rev.WRC-12) do not apply.
-(WRC-12)
+People’s Rep. of Korea, Singapore, Sri Lanka, Swaziland, Tanzania, Chad, Thailand, Togo, Viet Nam, [Country name] and Yemen, the band 5 650-5 850 MHz is also allocated to the fixed and mobile services on a primary basis.
+In this case, the provisions of Resolution 229 (Rev.WRC-[12/19]) do not apply.
+(WRC-19)

 [NOTE: The version of Resolution 229 to be referred to in RR No. 5.453 will depend on the decision of WRC-19 on the matter.]